 - A person who the deceased has specifically nominated to receive the benefits

-When a benefits is due to be paid the law requires that it be distributed as soon as practicable.
-As there is no particular definition for practicable, common sense must rule and the employer and/or holder of the fund must make the distribution in a reasonable and timely manner, so as to prevent unnecessary hardship to the dependent.
+When a superannuation death benefit payment is due, the law requires that it be distributed as soon as practicable.
+To prevent unnecessary hardship to the dependent, common sense must rule and the employer, or holder of the fund must make the distribution in a reasonable and timely manner.

 In the event that the monies are being paid out to a child that is a minor, the parent can elect to set up a trust for the child with a trustee.
-Under these circumstances the benefit can be paid into the trust for the benefit of the child.
-The trust will contain the terms defining which circumstances allow for monies to be withdrawn for the care and maintenance of the minor child.
+Under these circumstances, the benefit can be paid into the trust for the benefit of the child.
+The superannuation proceeds trust will contain the terms defining what circumstances allow for monies to be withdrawn, for the care and maintenance of the minor.

-It must be remembered that the benefit can incur tax implications in some situations.
-The beneficiaries’ status determines if the monies will not be taxable.
-If the beneficiary is a;
+However it’s important to keep in mind that the benefit can incur tax rates in some situations.
+The beneficiaries’ status determines if the monies will be taxable or not.
+This includes if the beneficiary is a:

 - Former spouse or de facto spouse